Mahalakshmi230/SIH-1555/README.md

 Real-time dynamic updates,

-and integration with existing railway apps — making travel easier, faster, and smarter.
+and integration with existing railway apps — making travel easier, faster, and smarter